Sham Bed Essentials: Understanding the Basics and Differences

 Buying Checklist (Before You Click “Add to Cart”)

-Answer first: Confirm clearance, ceiling height, and doorways (yes, measure hall turns!).
-Then weigh materials, finish, and how the four poster bed coordinates with flooring, window treatments, and lighting.
+Confirm clearance, ceiling height, doorways, then weigh materials, finish, and coordination with your room’s flooring, windows, and lighting.

 1. Scale: Post thickness and height relative to ceiling and room size.